project-flogo/stream/README.md

 ## Activities

-Flogo Stream also provides some activates to assist in stream processing.
+Flogo Stream also provides some activities to assist in stream processing.

 * [Aggregate](activity/aggregate/README.md) : This activity allows you to aggregate data and calculate an average or sliding average.
 * [Filter](activity/filter/README.md) : This activity allows you to filter out data in a streaming pipeline.